NikkaLuna/ETL_Data_Transformation_Pipeline/README.md

-# ETL Pipeline Extract Transform Load
+# ETL Data Transformation Pipeline

 ## Overview
 This project demonstrates a simple ETL (Extract, Transform, Load) pipeline implemented in Python.
-The pipeline extracts data from multiple file formats (CSV, JSON, XML), transforms the data as needed, and then loads the transformed data into a CSV file.
+The pipeline extracts data from multiple file formats (CSV, JSON, XML), transforms the data, and then loads the transformed data into a CSV file.
 The entire process is logged, providing transparency and traceability for each step.

 ## Features
 - **Extraction:** Automatically extracts data from CSV, JSON, and XML files located in the working directory.